Organization, People & Governance

 The current Program Chair is Gasper Tkacik (email@example.com).

 Students who plan to take courses within a particular track should consult the respective Track Rep to help decide which courses are the most suitable for the research area they wish to specialize in.
 This meeting should take place at the beginning of the academic year before the start of the first semester.
-Further information about Track Rep meeting times and office hours will be disseminated on orientation day.
+Further information about Track Rep meeting times and office hours will be disseminated during the Student Orientation Period.

 For a full list of faculty, please consult the section “Research Groups“.

 The PhD supervisor must be an IST faculty member.
 From the time of affiliation until the thesis defense, a student’s supervisor is the most important support person.
 The supervisor has financial responsibility for the student, directs and supports the student in their thesis research, and is also part of the Thesis Committee.

 Under the supervisor’s guidance, students will perform independent research in preparation for the qualifying exam and in Phase II.
 It is important that students communicate closely with their supervisors, and update them regularly on the progress of their PhD research.
 In addition to regular supervision meetings, the supervisor and members of the Thesis Committee will formally evaluate students in biannual progress reviews.
 The student’s continuation in the PhD program is conditional upon continually satisfactory progress reviews.

 Joint supervision is also possible, where the project would benefit from support from two groups.
 In rare cases it may become necessary for students to change supervisors after affiliation.

 The Graduate School Office (GSO) provides administrative support for all matters related to the PhD program.
 The GSO team members work closely with faculty members, the Dean, the Program Chair, Graduate Student Association representatives and other administrative staff, including Finance and Human Resources to ensure the smooth day-to-day running of the PhD Program.